 Kilis and Istanbul

 We worked with the Citizens’ Assembly (CA) on two other projects for migrants and Syrian refugees in Turkey.
 CA’s mental health and psychosocial support program in Kilis was handed over to another organization in April but continued to provide services for Syrian refugees in the city, while the MSF-supported Nefes Center ran support and advisory services in Istanbul for migrants and refugees who had suffered ill-treatment.
+Please donate to support our work in Turkey and other countries around the world now.

 As well as providing technical and financial support to local NGOs, we are engaging in efforts to renew our registration to operate directly.